Aimeedeer/coconut-report/content/posts/how-to-pretend-to-be-a-hacker.md

 The other two are [GitLab] and [Bitbucket].
 In this post, we use GitHub as our service.

-GitHub provides great tutorials to help newcomers getting started.
+GitHub provides excellent tutorials to help newcomers get started.
 _TODO_ links.